By Taya Shields

 There is no question that knowing students well enhances both teaching and learning.
 Teachers know what their students’ passions are, and who their friends are.
 They know what they’re reading and the sports they play.
 Such knowledge provides insight into a child’s personality, learning style, and their individual strengths.
 It reinforces the idea that it really isn’t private education, it is personal education.
 Parents are often surprised at the deep understanding our teachers have of their children.
 And it is this genuine understanding that makes the teaching and learning so meaningful.

 Similarly, in such a close knit community, teachers share their lives with their students.
 Our students see their teachers for who they are.
 Your child can build a richer, more respectful, and deeper relationship with an adult when they get the chance to dine with them, design costumes or go biking with them.
 Teachers share their sense of humour, and model problem solving and time management skills.
 Our students meet our families and we meet theirs.
 Students see how much their teachers care about them while they are caring for them.

 “From my point of view, the best thing about small schools is the relationships that develop between students and teachers.
 My former head said that teaching was "knowledge transmitted through personality."
 Michael Brosnan

 Because we live the KES lifestyle side by side with our students, we have the time and opportunity to develop meaningful connections.
 Through our many interactions with our students we establish and deepen strong positive relationships with them.
 I believe this is ultimately what enables our students to truly enjoy their education.
 Positive relationships create happy, confident learners.
 And there is no limit to what happy, confident learners can achieve.

-It is not too late to join the King's-Edgehill Family for the 2016/17 school year.
 Why not plan a visit and experience the school for yourself?